Filter Quotient Model Structures

 As filtered colimits commute with finite limits, $([i]^*,[p]_*) = \colim_{V \in \Phi}((i \times V)^*, (p \times V)_*)$.
 Now the inclusion from $\Phi_U$, the elements in $\Phi$ larger than $U$, into $\Phi$ is final, meaning this colimit coincides with the colimit $\colim_{V \in \Phi_U}((i \times V)^*, (p \times V)_*)$.
 Finally, by assumption on $U$, every morphism in this colimit is a (trivial) fibration, which are stable under filtered colimits, by \cref{def:quotient compatible}.
 Hence, we are done. \end{proof}

 Let us consider some cases of interest.
 First, we observe that for many cofibrantly generated model categories, the conditions of \cref{def:quotient compatible} are straightforward.

-\begin{corollary} Let $\V$ be a Cartesian monoidal cofibrantly generated model structure, with (co)domains of generating (trivial) cofibrations compact and compact terminal object.
+\begin{corollary} Let $\V$ be a Cartesian monoidal cofibrantly generated model structure, with (co)domains of generating (trivial) cofibrations compact and compact unit (meaning a compact terminal object).
 Then every enriched model filter $\Phi$ on a $\V$-enriched model category $\cM$ induces a $\V$-compactly enriched model structure $\cM_\Phi$. \end{corollary}

 \begin{proof} By \cref{lemma:cofibrant generation} and the fact that binary products commute with filtered colimits, $\V$ is in fact quotient compatible, so the result follows from \cref{thm:enriched filter quotient}. \end{proof}